SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/bitbucket-integration.md

 To set up the import of BitBucket Server repositories:

-1. Set your global settings
+1. Set your global ALM integration settings
 1. Add a personal access token for importing repositories

-### Setting your global settings
+### Setting your global ALM Integration settings
-To import your Bitbucket Server projects into SonarQube, you need to first set your global SonarQube settings.
-Navigate to **Administration > Configuration > General Settings > ALM Integrations**, select the **Bitbucket** tab, and specify the following settings:
+To set your global ALM Integration settings, navigate to **Administration > ALM Integrations**, select the **Bitbucket** tab, and select **Bitbucket Server** as the variant you want to configure.
+From here, specify the following settings:

 - **Configuration Name** (Enterprise and Data Center Edition only) – The name used to identify your Bitbucket Server configuration at the project level.
 Use something succinct and easily recognizable.
 - **Bitbucket Server URL** – your instances URL.
 For example, `https://bitbucket-server.your-company.com`.
 - **Personal Access Token** – A Bitbucket Server user account is used to decorate Pull Requests.
 We recommend using a dedicated Bitbucket Server account with Administrator permissions.
 You need a [Personal Access Token](https://confluence.atlassian.com/bitbucketserver0515/personal-access-tokens-961275199.html) from this account with **Write** permission for the repositories that will be analyzed.
 This personal access token is used for pull request decoration, and you'll be asked for another personal access token for importing projects in the following section.